 Having enough vitamin D has been shown to reduce negative emotions.
 In fact, one study has shown that individuals with major depressive disorder have seen an improvement in symptoms with increased amounts of sunlight or vitamin D supplementation (5).

-So glad you asked.
-For those of you in Massachusetts and the New England area, we don’t have to tell you that the sun can be scarce in the winter months.
+So, we find ourselves entering those cold winter months.
+For those of you in Massachusetts and the New England area, we don’t have to tell you that the sun can be scarce in the winter.
 So, it’s important to pay attention to other ways to get Vitamin D.

 Here's a tip - Vitamin D is what we call a fat-soluble vitamin.
 This means that it is best absorbed when consumed with a meal or snack that contains fat.
 Think of fat-containing foods as like a "vehicle" for vitamin D!